finnito/Science/content/12phy/as91173/17-solenoids-and-rh-grip-rule.md

 - A solenoid is a coil of wire, which generates a strong magnetic field
 - Increasing the number of turns or the current increases the strength of the magnetic field generated.
+- Adding a ferromagnetic core also increases the magnetic field strength
 - Use the solenoid right hand rule to determine the direction of the field
     + Your fingers curl in the direction of flow of positive charge!
 Thumb indicates the N end of the solenoid